 You know how they say that it’s not the destination but the journey that matters?
-Don’t think that applies to the magical Valley of Flowers trek in Uttarakhand.
+Don’t think that applies to the magical Valley of Flowers Trek in Uttarakhand.
 Sure, the trek is beautiful and exciting.
-But this National Park is one of those places that can make anyone feel like they’re in paradise.
-After all, the National Park which is also a UNESCO World Heritage Site is home to stunning flora such as the Blue Poppy, Cobra Lily, Brahma Kamal amongst many others.
-So if you’re planning to Unstumble upon the Valley of Flowers Trek in Uttarakhand, here’s what you need to know.
+But the Valley of Flowers National Park, a UNESCO World Heritage Site, is one of those places that can make anyone feel like they’re in paradise.

-Before you can begin the actual trek to the National Park, you will need to get to the mountain town of Joshimath.
-Located in the Chamoli District at a height of about 6150 feet, the town is the best way for anybody to reach Govindghat, which is the starting point of the trek.
+Before you can begin the actual trek to the Valley of Flowers National Park, you’ll need to get to the mountain town of Joshimath.
+Located in the Chamoli District at a height of about 6150 feet, the town is the best way for anybody to reach Govindghat, which is the starting point of the Valley of Flowers Trek.
 There are two ways you can go about this, depending on where you’re coming from.

-Before we share the route, you should know that Haridwar is the nearest Railway Station to Joshimath, while Dehradun’s Jolly Grant Airport is the nearest accessible one.
-The roads from Haridwar and Dehradun are well connected for you to drive to Joshimath, and the distance is about 270 kms from both the cities.
+Before we share the route, you should know that Haridwar Junction is the nearest railway station to Joshimath, while Dehradun’s Jolly Grant Airport is the nearest accessible one.
+The roads from Haridwar and Dehradun are well connected for you to drive to Joshimath, and the distance is about 270 km from both the cities.
 Here are the two routes you can take.

 Rishikesh – Joshimath via Chamoli

-You can take a Bus from Rishikesh but there are no direct buses.
-So your ride will either take you to Chamoli, which is just 50 kms away from Joshimath, or to Rudr-Prayag, which is further away.
+You can take a bus from Rishikesh but there are no direct buses.
+So your ride will either take you to Chamoli, which is just 50 km away from Joshimath, or to Rudraprayag, which is further away.
 Getting another cab or bus from either of these places won’t be a problem.
 Or you can also get a shared taxi from Natraj Chawk in Rishikesh, which is definitely faster.

 Do keep in mind that shared cabs (TATA Sumo) may get cramped up and uncomfortable.
 So depending on your luck, it might not be a very comfortable ride.
 But if there are no budget constraints, you can always get a private cab too.
 One thing is for sure, the journey is pretty enjoyable because of the scenic sights of the mountains and rivers on the way.